chiku524/ai-news-agent/blockchainvibe/public/PRIVACY_POLICY.md

 We comply with the Children's Online Privacy Protection Act (COPPA) and similar laws.

-If you believe we have collected information from a child under 18, please contact us at [privacy@blockchainvibe.com](mailto:privacy@blockchainvibe.com).
+If you believe we have collected information from a child under 18, please contact us at [privacy@blockchainvibe.news](mailto:privacy@blockchainvibe.news).

 ---